 13. Rec Room

-Open concept is a type of living space where multiple rooms reside in one large open space.
-Usually it’s a living room, dining room and kitchen all together in the large space like the example below.
+Open-concept is a type of living space where multiple household functions occur in one large space.
+Usually, it’s a living room, dining room , and kitchen all together in a large space like the example below.

 17. Home Gym

 I prefer commercial gyms, but totally understand the appeal of a workout space in the house.
 These days, you don’t need much to get in a good workout, given bodyweight exercises, yoga, and video instruction.
 However, some people invest vast sums of money in weights and/or cardio equipment.

 A basement can, in some cases, nearly double floor space.
 You can gain a rec room, or perhaps a guest bedroom, or turn it into a revenue source with an in-law suite.

 Porches, patios, decks, gardens, pools, and other areas inside and outside the home can be designed to create a seamless indoor/outdoor living experience.